-Source: 2018 Missouri Hazard Mitigation Plan; Red star indicates Dent County
+Source: 2018 Missouri Hazard Mitigation Plan; \Red star indicates Dent County

 Unlike earthquakes or other geologic hazards, there currently is no scale for measuring or determining the severity of sinkholes.
 However, geological and mining parameters can affect the magnitude and extent of sinkhole subsidence.
 As previously noted, natural sinkholes develop in areas where the rock below the surface is limestone, carbonate rock, salt beds or any type of rock that can naturally be dissolved by groundwater circulating through it.
-Artificial sinkholes form due to groundwater pumping, water main and sewer collapses and mine collapses.38 sinkhole could result in the loss of a personal vehicle, a building collapse, or damage to infrastructure such as roads, water, or sewer lines.
+Artificial sinkholes form due to groundwater pumping, water main and sewer collapses and mine collapses.

+Sinkholes vary in size and location, and these variances will determine the impact of the hazard.
+A sinkhole could result in the loss of a personal vehicle, a building collapse, or damage to infrastructure such as roads, water, or sewer lines.
 Groundwater contamination is also possible from a sinkhole.
 Because of the relationship of sinkholes to groundwater, pollutants captured or dumped in sinkholes could affect a community's groundwater system.
 Sinkhole collapse could be triggered by large earthquakes.
 Sinkholes located in floodplains can absorb floodwaters but make detailed flood hazard studies difficult to model.